 Each season, Ischgl hosts three Top of the Mountain events – an opening festival, an Easter concert, and a closing event.
 Some of the greatest names in the music world have performed at Top of the Mountain, including Elton John, Robbie Williams, and James Blunt.

-The 2018/2019 winter season will go out with a bang, as the Top of the Mountain closing concert will be held by none other than Lenny Kravitz on April 30.
-The rock artist will perform on the biggest open-air arena in Austria, Idalp, set at an elevation of 2,300 meters.
-The day ski pass for April 30 includes concert admission.
+The 2019/2020 winter season will go out with a bang, with the Top of the Mountain closing concert on May 2.
+The concert will take place on the biggest open-air arena in Austria, Idalp, set at an elevation of 2,300 meters.
+The day ski pass for May 2 includes concert admission.

 Dust off your gear and go on a skiing holiday in Europe!
 To make your getaway even more memorable, attend one or more of the above-mentioned winter sports festivals.
 You’ll be hooked and come back for more!